fbpx

 OUR STORY

-Children in Iraq are suffering from the impact of war, violence, political instability and poverty.
-Al-Ayn Social Care Foundation is present on the ground, across Iraq, serving thousands of orphaned children every month.
-Thanks to you.
+Children in Iraq, Afghanistan, and Ghana are grappling with either the consequences of war, violence, political instability, poor economic conditions and poverty.
+Al-Ayn Social Care Foundation is active on the ground, serving thousands of orphaned children across these countries monthly, thanks to your continued support.

 Your Impact